xraypy/xraylarch/doc/xafs/utilities.rst

 pessimistic in how far out the :math:`\chi(k)` data goes before being dominated by noise, but has the advantage of being an impartial measure of data quality.
 It is particularly pessimistic for extremely good data.
-Then again, considering that the estimate for :math:`\epslion` is probably too small, the estimate may not be that bad.
+Then again, considering that the estimate for :math:`\epsilon` is probably too small, the estimate may not be that bad.